Zahra1354/Store-Sales-Forecasting/README.md

 ## Project Approach

 1.)
-I started by ensuring the data was set up correctly and all recommended packages were installed.
+I started by ensuring the data was set up correctly in the correct format and all recommended packages were installed in my notebook.

 2.)
 Explored the data in the notebooks
 - I then explored the data, to see if there was any direct correlation between the oil price and sales as well as correlation between promotions on sales.
 (Refer to Data Exploration folder)